 For history lovers, many come to Knoxville to immerse themselves in the history of the sixteenth state.
 Tourists can head to James White Fort, Knoxville’s first home since 1786.
 Pop into the Historic Ramsey House, the finest home in Tennessee at its peak.
 World’s Fair Park is a monumental piece of Knoxville’s history.
 The Observation Deck in the Sunsphere at the same site offers an incredible view of the Tennessee River, Smoky Mountains, and downtown Knox.

 What are some fun things to do in Knoxville?

 Knoxville is filled to the brim with fun activities for any age.
 Hit the bowling lanes at Maple Hall for some friendly competition and tasty drinks.
 Explore Market Square and its quaint shops, charming antiques, coffee shops, and delectable food spots.

-Witness the many beautiful floral collections at UT Gardens, the official state botanical garden of Tennessee.
+Witness the many beautiful floral collections at UT Gardens, Tennessee’s official state botanical garden.
 Enjoy a country music concert at the Tennessee Amphitheater in World’s Fair Park, then explore the many acres of green space and outdoor activities.